neicnordic/sensitive-data-archive/docs/rfcs/README.md

 2. Fill in the sections.
 The `## Open Questions` section is the heart of an RFC — not a placeholder, it is the deliverable.

-3. Set `status: exploring` in the front matter.
+3. Set `status: exploring` in the front matter, and add a row for the RFC to the [index](#index) at the bottom of this README.

 4. Open a pull request and label it `rfc`.
+Once the PR exists, record its URL in the `discussion` field of the front matter in a follow-up commit, so the file points back at its own thread.

-5. The RFC is merged in its current state so the exploration can be versioned.
+5. The PR thread is where the discussion happens; the file is what the repo keeps.
+Before the RFC merges, fold what the thread produced into the file: a new option goes under `## Considered Options`, an objection to an option goes into its `Pros and Cons`, and anything still unresolved goes into `## Open Questions`.
+Push follow-up commits rather than force-pushing, so reviewers can see what changed.
+Someone reading the file later should not have to open the PR to learn which options and objections exist.

-   It does **not** have to reach a conclusion before merging. `exploring` is a valid end state for a long time.
+6. The author merges the RFC once a reviewer has approved it and the thread's substance is in the file.
+Merging publishes an editable exploration; it does not mean the team agrees with the contents, and the RFC does **not** have to reach a conclusion first. `exploring` is a valid end state for a long time.
+An objection that is still live at merge time goes in as an Open Question with the objector named, and is taken up at the next NeIC SDA-Devs meet-up.
+Feedback that arrives after the merge goes into the file the same way, through a follow-up PR.

 ## Status lifecycle